Floating shelves are an ingenious way to add storage without taking up floor space.

 Why not provide inspiration?

-How?
-Through carefully chosen wall art displayed on an equally artistic wood shelf.
+One way to achieve this is through carefully chosen wall art displayed on an equally artistic wood shelf.
 If you’ve been on any trips recently, display photos or keepsakes from the experience.

 Interested in a fun little DIY project?